HariHaranRN/LoanCraft/README.md

  --Get the code

- --Run npm install for both front end and backend codes.
+ --Run 'npm install' for both front end and backend codes.

  --Finally run 'ng serve' on front end.